-RIM CEO talks BlackBerry 10 at Q&A session, confirms 4G PlayBook is comingAlex Wagner - Senior News Editor
+RIM CEO talks BlackBerry 10 at Q&A session, confirms 4G PlayBook is comingAlex Wagner - Deputy Managing Editor, News Desk

 Today is the second day of RIM's BlackBerry World event in Orlando, and this morning RIM CEO Thorsten Heins hosted a Q&A session during which he talked about BlackBerry 10 and a new version of the PlayBook.
 First up, Heins discussed RIM's work on its new BlackBerry 10 platform that it briefly demoed yesterday.
 "We're nearing completion," Heins said, adding that he wants the BB10 experience to be "perfect" and that he wants "to wow people" with the OS.
 The exec also reiterated that RIM intends to launch BlackBerry 10 this year, but didn't offer a more concrete timeframe.